Stanley Register Online - What year and model? Home Last update:

 10

-Here's how you put 2, 3, or 4 people in a Model 60 - the Flat Seat, the Rumble Seat, and the Toy Tonneau.
+Here's how you put 2, 3, or 4 people in a Model 60 - the Flat Seat, the Rumble Seat, and the removable Toy Tonneau.
 All images from SMCC "Preliminary Specifications - Model 60 Ten Horsepower Runabout for 1910".

 61